-The official and most iconic bird of Bali, the Bali Starling or Jalak Bali, is known for its majestic white plumage with jet black tail and wing-tips and bright blue skin around its eyes.
-It is critically endangered due to its extremely small range and population that is still suffering from illegal poaching for the cage-bird trade.
+Bali Starling/Bali Mynah Conservation; The official and most iconic bird of Bali, the Bali Starling or Jalak Bali, is known for its majestic white plumage with jet black tail and wing-tips and bright blue skin around its eyes.
+It is critically endangered due to its extremely small range and a population that is still suffering from illegal poaching for the cage-bird trade.

 In 2001, only 6 individuals were left in the wild.
 However, thanks to a series of captive breeding programs, roughly 1,000 of Bali Starlings exist in captivity around the world.

-Releases of captive-bred birds have improved the population but the amount of these breeding successfully in the wild remains uncertain.
+Releases of captive-bred birds have improved the population, but the amount of these breedings successfully in the wild remains uncertain.

 Bali Starling (Leucopsar rothschildi)